-- That this audit report be considered deficient, and not be considered to support state compliance for the purpose of PREA § 115.501 certification of state compliance. - That additional measures be taken to train and assist the auditor in compliance considerations and supporting documentation. - That audit reports consider relevant information from oversight agencies and other entities, such as the Texas Sunset Commission's report about conditions in TDCJ. - That audits must verify numbers of individuals interviewed meet at least minimum requirements or audit reports will be considered insufficient and cannot be finalized. - That compliance with evidence collection, particularly medical forensic evidence, actually consider the full implementation of A National Protocol for Sexual Assault Medical Forensic Examinations, not just a simplistic blanket timeline rule. - That audit reports give serious consideration to information about PREA compliance concerns provided by incarcerated persons in interviews, and to provide justification for dismissing such information. - That screening data and use involve scoring measures that are objective and transparent, not simply "objective" questions that are subjectively interpreted. - That evaluation of PREA protective custody include all types of protective custody, not the narrow range defined for the ease of prison operators. - That highly problematic language in the Auditor Compliance Tool that ignores trauma and encourages sexual violence in regards to transgender, nonbinary, and gender nonconforming populations be amended to eliminate bias, stigmatizing constructs, and discrimination. - That the Online Audit System implement measures to help identify and safeguard against contradictory data (at least basic quality control measures to help identify problems).
+- That this audit report be considered deficient, and not be considered to support state compliance for the purpose of PREA § 115.501 certification of state compliance. - That additional measures be taken to train and assist the auditor in compliance considerations and supporting documentation. - That audit reports consider relevant information from oversight agencies and other entities, such as the Texas Sunset Commission's report about conditions in TDCJ. - That audits must verify numbers of individuals interviewed meet at least minimum requirements or audit reports will be considered insufficient and cannot be finalized. - That compliance with evidence collection, particularly medical forensic evidence, actually consider the full implementation of A National Protocol for Sexual Assault Medical Forensic Examinations, not just a simplistic blanket timeline rule. - That audit reports give serious consideration to information about PREA compliance concerns provided by incarcerated persons in interviews, and to provide justification for dismissing such information. - That screening data and use involve scoring measures that are objective and transparent, not simply "objective" questions that are subjectively interpreted. - That evaluation of PREA protective custody include all types of protective custody, not just a narrow range defined for the ease of prison operators. - That PREA protective custody assessments that consider only or primarily "protective safekeeping" or "restrictive housing" be deemed insufficient and cannot be finalized. - That highly problematic language in the Auditor Compliance Tool that ignores trauma and encourages sexual violence in regards to transgender, nonbinary, and gender nonconforming populations be amended to eliminate bias, stigmatizing constructs, and discrimination.